atelanuj/DevOps_notes/README.md

 - for Others to deploy **metric server**
   - `git clone https://github.com/kubernetes-incubator/metrics-server.git`
   - `kubectl create -f deploy/1.8+/`
-  - `kubectl top node` to view resource consumption of cluster.
+  - `kubectl top node` to view resource (cpu and Memory) consumption of each node of cluster.

 ```
 controlplane kubernetes-metrics-server on  master ➜  kubectl top node